 You are not your user (no matter how similar you might think you are), so unbiased testing is important.
 It’s not about testing with just any participants; it’s about testing with participants from the right audience.
 Before doing anything, make sure you’ve identified your target user and that your participants reflect them.

-Of course, it’s great to have a large sample of prospects available, but if you don’t have that luxury, smaller groups can still give you a ton data if they’re in the right target.
+Of course, it’s great to have a large sample of prospects available, but if you don’t have that luxury, smaller groups can still give you a ton data if they’re truly members of your target audience.
 Budgets may be small and time may be tight, so do the best you can to keep improving your website with each test group.

 Why not just ask your friends at the office to participate in the test?
-It may seem simple and convenient, but they’re too close to the project and may be used to it already.
-If there isn’t the availability of outside participants, internal staff may be an option but is not ideal.
+It may seem simple and convenient, but they’re often too close to the project and may be used to it already.
+If there isn’t any availability for outside participants, internal staff may be an option—but it’s not ideal.
 I’d argue that it’s better than not testing at all, but it’s still important to do your best to find outside resources.
 Use your internal staff as participants only if they:

 - Have not been involved in the design or development